marc-bouvier/dump_tabs_to_markdown_extension/README.md

 - Choose `generated\firefox\manifest.json`
 - The extension should be loaded

-## Test with deno
+### Test with deno

 ```
 make test
 ```

+## Build manually

-If you have deno already installed, you can also run tests with deno command directly.
+If you don't have the `make` command installed you can still assemble the extension manually the following way:

+- create a folder called `generated`

+### For chrome extension
+- create a folder called `generated/chrome`
+- copy `chrome/manifest.json` into `generated/chrome`
+- copy the consent of the `shared` folder into `generated/chrome`

+### For Firefox extension
+- create a folder called `generated/firefox`
+- copy `firefox/manifest.json` into `generated/firefox`
+- copy the consent of the `shared` folder into `generated/firefox`

+### Test with deno

+First, you need to install deno : https://deno.land/#installation

 ```
 deno test